wechto/paper/README.md

   :curly_loop: [Stabilizing Off-Policy Q-Learning via Bootstrapping Error Reduction](https://arxiv.org/pdf/1906.00949.pdf) :fire: :boom: :droplet:  ​

   We identify bootstrapping error as a key source of instability in current methods.
 Bootstrapping error is due to bootstrapping from actions that lie outside of the training data distribution, and it accumulates via the Bellman backup operator.

+  :curly_loop: [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/pdf/2006.04779.pdf) :+1: :fire: :volcano: :sweat_drops:  ​ ​

+  conservative Q-learning (CQL), which aims to address these limitations by learning a conservative Q-function such that the expected value of a policy under this Q-function lower-bounds its true value.

+  :curly_loop: [S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning](https://arxiv.org/pdf/2103.06326.pdf) :no_mouth:

+   utilizes data augmentations from states to learn value functions that are better at generalizing and extrapolating when deployed in the environment.

+   ​

 +